-In social prevention services, clients' payments tend to represent a method of work with clients (asylum houses, homeless shelters), i.e. the payment is more therapeutic in character.
+In social prevention services, Clients' payments tend to represent a method of work with client (asylum homes, homeless shelters), i.e. the payment is more therapeutic in character.
 Just as in the case of social counselling, there should be a gradual decentralisation of financing away from the state budget towards regional and municipal budgets.